Call Us

 Our facilities and environment

 We believe that the environment in which treatment takes place is just as important as the treatment itself, when it comes to supporting our patients.
-Our large grounds provide a safe and therapeutic space for people to recover from their mental health difficulties.
-We provide:
+Our large grounds provide a safe, empowering and validating space for people to recover from their mental health difficulties.
+On the wards, we provide:

 Kitchen and dining room